 Good luck finding standardized screen sizes across all these different devices.
 Responsive web design, being based on screen size itself rather than a device, ensures that your site will always display correctly across each unique product.
 This will pay off now but is also an investment in the future.
 Our love affair with non-traditional Internet browsing isn't dying anytime soon.

 And yet, only 15% of government websites in Asia and fewer than 30% in Europe use responsive web design.
 Time to get a facelift!

-Responsive web design and mobile adoption is all about simplicity.
+Responsive web design and mobile adoption are all about simplicity.
 It's designed to make the browsing experience simple for your users, but developers can benefit from the simplicity as well.